Sri Aurobindo

 first-class in its own kind; of course he was educated at an English public

-school, but I suppose he was not born to the
+school, but I suppose he

 language.
 Some of Toru Dutt’s poems, Sarojini’s, Harin’s have been highly placed